ClickHouse/clickhouse-docs/docs/integrations/kafka/kakfa-intro.md

 * You have a topic prepared for these examples.
 We assume all data is stored in Kafka as JSON, although the principles remain the same if using Avro.
 * We utilise the excellent [kcat](https://github.com/edenhill/kcat) (formerly kafkacat) in our examples to publish and consume Kafka data.
 * Whilst we reference some python scripts for loading sample data, feel free to adapt the examples to your dataset.
 * You are broadly familiar with ClickHouse materialized views.
-For a recap here - see here.